MrSMAK/CodeSmells/README.md

 I am making a curated list of common code smells and their respective clean code in Swift programming language.

 Before jumping into the code smells, here is an overview of common code smells:

+- Bloaters
+A Bloater smell represents a code element that has grown so large that it cannot be effectively handled.
-- Duplicate Code
+- Large Class
 - Long Method
 - Long Parameter List
-- Uncommunicative Name
-- Type Embedded in Name
-- Magic Numbers
+- Primitive Obsession

-- Inconsistent Names
+- Object-Orientation Abusers
+An Object-Orientation Abuser smell occurs when code does not take full advantage of object-oriented design.
+	- Alternative Classes with Different Interfaces
-- Data Class
+	- Refused Bequest
 	- Switch Statements
 	- Temporary Field

-- Refused Bequest
+- Change Preventers
-- Alternative Classes with Different Interfaces
+Change Preventer smells inhibit future development and modification of code.
 	- Divergent Change
+	- Parallel Inheritance Hierarchies
 - Shotgun Surgery

-- Parallel Inheritance Hierarchies
+-Dispensables
+Dispensable smells are unnecessary code that causes clutter in your codebase.
+- Data Class
+- Duplicate Code
 - Lazy Class
 - Speculative Generality
+- Dead Code

+-Couplers
+A Coupler smell represents high degrees of dependency between different parts of the codebase.
+- Inappropriate Intimacy
+- Feature Envy
 - Message Chains
 - Middle Man

+- Other Code Smells
+- Large Method
-- Inappropriate Intimacy
+- Uncommunicative Name
+- Type Embedded in Name
-- Feature Envy
+- Magic Numbers
-- Primitive Obsession
+- Inconsistent Names
 - Excessive Use of Literals
 - Cyclomatic Complexity
 - Cognitive Complexity
-- Large Class
-- Large Method
 - Spaghetti Code
 - God Object
 - Comments